develersrl/lilt/README.md

 $ gem install cocoapods
 ```

-If this is your first time using CocoaPods, run `pod setup` to create a local CocoaPods spec mirror.
+If this is your first time using CocoaPods, run `
+` to create a local CocoaPods spec mirror.

-Now go into `app/ios` folder and run `pod setup` to install the dependencies (the [Mixpanel](https://mixpanel.com/report/1015849/explore/) dependency for now).
+Now go into `app/ios` folder and run `pod install` to install the dependencies (the [Mixpanel](https://mixpanel.com/report/1015849/explore/) dependency for now).

 ### [React-Native Dependencies Setup](#index)